GoldenCoqui/news-scrapping-script/README.md

 ```

 ### 3. Get Google Gemini API Key
 Go to https://ai.google.dev/ to generate your own API key.
 You will need a google account. `REMEMBER TO KEEP YOUR KEY SECURE`.
-Put your api key in a .env and set up the .env with this format
+Put your api key in a .env and set up the .env with the format below.
+You can leave your .env outside of the src and Data file.

 ```bash
 API_KEY="Your-Actual-API-Key-Goes-Here"